Internal Audit Department

 Vision

-To safeguard the organisation’s assets and interests from losses of all kinds, including those arising from frauds, irregularity or corruption.
+To safeguard the organisation’s assets and interests from losses of all kinds, including those arising from fraud, irregularity or corruption.

 Introduction

-The Audit Department is one of the departments in the Office of the Clerk.
+The Internal Audit Department is one of the departments in the Office of the Clerk.
 Government Accounting requires Controlling Officers to make provision for internal audit.
-In 1990 the Internal Audit Department was established with specific terms of reference.
-The Internal Audit fulfils its terms of reference by systematic review and evaluation of risk management, control and governance which comprises the policies, procedures and operations.
+In 1990, the Internal Audit Department was established with specific terms of reference.
+The Department fulfils its terms of reference by a systematic review and evaluation of risk management, control and governance which comprises the policies, procedures and operations of the National Assembly as an Institution.

 Scope of Work

-(b) To identify, assess and manage the risks to achieving Parliament’s objectives.
+ii. to identify, assess and manage the risks to achieving Parliament’s objectives;

-(c) To advise on, formulate and evaluate policy, within the responsibilities of the controlling officer.
+iii. to advise on, formulate and evaluate policy, within the responsibilities of the controlling officer;

-(d) To ensure the economical, effective and efficient use of resources.
+iv. to ensure the economical, effective and efficient use of resources;

-(e) To ensure compliance with established policies (including behavioural and ethical expectations), procedures, laws and regulations.
+v. to ensure compliance with established policies (including behavioral and ethical expectations), procedures, laws and regulations;

-(f) To safeguard Parliament’s assets and interests from losses of all kinds, including those arising from frauds, irregularity or corruption.
+vi. to safeguard Parliament’s assets and interests from losses of all kinds, including those arising from frauds, irregularity or corruption; and

 Types of Audit Carried Out